12-lead ECG Challenge: Finding a STEMI in the presence of the Left Bundle Branch Block (LBBB)

-You have been requested to interpret the 12-lead tracing below with a particular focus of uncovering acute myocardial ischemia/infarction.
+You have been requested to interpret the 12-lead ECG tracing below with a particular focus of uncovering acute myocardial ischemia/infarction (STEMI).

-LBBB with Primary T-waves noted.
-This is sometimes suspicious of myocardial disease.
+• LBBB (Left Bundle Branch Block) with Primary T-waves noted.
+The presence of Primary T-waves is sometimes suspicious of myocardial disease.

 TEACHING FOCUS OF THIS LESSON:

-1. Review of the criteria of the classic LBBB.
+1. Review of the criteria of the classic LBBB (Left Bundle Branch Block).

 2. Primary and Secondary T-wave changes of the LBBB.